|

 Issus looked like a

-cakewalk for Darius, because he commanded an army of some 600,000
+cakewalk for Darius, because he had an army of some 600,000

-men.
-Just a little later, Darius was fleeing for his life.
+the Persians.
+Darius had to flee for his life.
 His army was

 defeated; his mother, wife, sister, and children had been captured by